How to Start a Dropshipping Business in 5 Steps

 Finally, most dropshipping services will allow you to provide your own labels, so your customers don’t even need to know you’re a dropshipper.

-This is a vicious cycle, as you need to do a lot of business to compensate for your low profit margins, and yet you have a lot of competition for every sale.
+This can be a vicious cycle, as you need to do a lot of business to compensate for your low-profit margins, and yet you have a lot of competition for every sale.
 You are also at the mercy of the manufacturers or suppliers you work with, as they have control over fulfillment and returns, yet you have to deal with the customer.